 How will this impact the current workflow?

 The CDSM will ask for age, gender, signs and symptoms and the test being ordered.
-AUC are triggered off the Clinical Indication or “Reason for exam”.
+AUC are triggered off the Clinical Indication or “Reason for exam.”
 Based on indication, an appropriateness rating will then be generated.
-The referring physician will need to provide the rendering physician with the codes showing that AUC has been consulted and level of adherence.
+The referring physician will need to provide the rendering physician with the codes showing that AUC has been consulted and the level of adherence with the recommended exam.

-CT, MRI, PET and NUCLEAR MED orders for Medicare patients are the only exams that will require the AUC code.
+CT, MRI, PET and NUCLEAR MED orders for Medicare patients will require the AUC code.

 How and where do I access the Appropriateness Use Criteria tool?

-Tools may be modules within or available through certified electronic health record technology (as defined in Section 1848(o)(4) of the Act, private sector mechanisms independent from certified HER technology or those established by CMS.
-Certified and Preliminary qualified tools can be found at https://www.cms.gov/Medicare/Quality-Initiatives-Patient-Assessment-Instruments/Appropriate-Use-Criteria-Program/CDSM.html.
+Tools may be modules within or available through certified electronic health record technology (as defined in Section 1848(o)(4) of the Act, private sector mechanisms independent from certified EMR technology or those established by CMS.
+Certified qualified tools can be found at https://www.cms.gov/Medicare/Quality-Initiatives-Patient-Assessment-Instruments/Appropriate-Use-Criteria-Program/CDSM.html.

 What type of information will the providers need to supply to the imaging facility?